tadhgmister/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-module-boundary-types.md

-# Require explicit return and argument types on exported functions' and classes' public class methods (`explicit-module-boundary-types`)
+# Require explicit return and argument types on exported functions' and classes' public and protected class methods (`explicit-module-boundary-types`)

 Explicit types for function return values and arguments makes it clear to any calling code what is the module boundary's input and output.